microsoft/AzureTRE/docs/troubleshooting-faq/manually-editing-resources.md

 For scenarios where you need to manually modify the state of the TRE resource, you can use the following guide.

 !!! caution
-      This should only be performed when absolutely neccessary.
+      This should only be performed when absolutely necessary.
 Modifying properties in a resource to unexpected/inaccurate values can cause various failures when the API/RP performs a subsequent operation on it.

 ## Find the Resource Id